We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 Microlearning examples (content types)

-When considering microlearning, you might be wondering, what does this content actually look like?
+When considering microlearning, you might be wondering, ‘What does this content actually look like?’

 Well, we wrap up some key microlearning examples that you could incorporate.
-They include:

 - Short videos